soylentOrange/cfd-flow-gui/README.md

 - **ParaView Streamline Visualization**:

 > [!CAUTION]
-> Connection the 3D-printed nozzle to a compressor might cause serious damage.
+> Connecting the 3D-printed nozzle to a compressor might cause serious damage.
 > Use at your own risk!

 <p align="center">